-These are four of the six Macoun Club leaders
+These are three of the five Macoun Club leaders

 you and your child will come to know